iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

     </tr>
   </tbody>
 </table>
-<small><i>eclectic guitar, amplified harp solos, and driving rhythm section</i> - this is the ideal type of writing I'd love to consistently see my model generate. and yet, I must also be wary of amplifying the troll-like writing on the right, i.e., <i>screaming, idiotic words, and savage music</i> - which, in this case, is also blatantly racist.</small>
+<small><i>"eclectic guitar, amplified harp solos, and driving rhythm section"</i> - this is the ideal type of writing I'd love to consistently see my model generate. and yet, I must also be wary of amplifying the troll-like writing on the right, i.e., <i>"screaming, idiotic words, and savage music"</i> - which, in this case, is also blatantly racist.</small>
 <br />

 A good friend of mine here in Chicago reminded me of the **social responsibilities** that I must strive to always keep in mind, even when developing in a seemingly harmless domain (because what could be so bad about automatic music commentary, right?).